kieferhax/tryhackme-projects/Security Engineering/Introduction to Security Engineering/security-engineer-intro.md

 Depending on the industry, clientele, and location of the organization, it might be subject to various compliance standards such as PCI-DSS, HIPAA, SOC2, ISO27001, NIST-800-53, and more.
 A security engineer works closely with both internal and external auditors to detect any non-compliance issues and effectively address them.

 Additionally, they are responsible for upholding the organization's security certifications as needed.

+### Question 5
+**What is considered the weakest link in an organization's security?**
+*Answer:* Humans

+### Question 6
+**An organization's security evolves with the organization.
+What helps a security engineer keep the organization secure through these changes?**
+*Answer:* Change Management

+## Additional Roles and Responsibilities
+As discussed previously, the security engineer's role is often loosely defined and broad-based.
+In certain organizations, a security engineer might need to take up some additional responsibilities to help other teams, which we will cover in this task.

+### Managing Security Tooling
+A security engineer might sometimes be required to configure or fine-tune security tools such as SIEMs, Firewalls, WAFs, EDRs, and more.
+In some organizations, that might also be the primary responsibility of a security engineer.

+In such a role, a security engineer might also be making decisions or providing input to decision-makers about tools to procure based on the organization's requirements and the engineer's assessments of competitive tools.

+### Tabletop Exercises
+Tabletop exercises are often conducted to gauge the operational readiness of an organization from a security point of view.
+Certain scenarios are identified to be exercised, and security team members must explain their respective roles in the scenarios under discussion.

+For example, a scenario might include the compromise of an endpoint device through a phishing email.
+All the team members will then explain their respective steps per the organization's playbooks.
+The security engineer is sometimes required to conduct these exercises.

+### Disaster Recovery and Crisis Management
+A robust security posture requires organizations to plan for unintended incidents, disasters, or crises.
+In any such scenario, the top priority of the executive management is to maintain business continuity.

+A security engineer might be involved in disaster recovery, business continuity, and crisis management planning as part of the different compliance frameworks and the organization's internal policies.

+The role of a security engineer in these areas might differ depending on the organization.

+### Question 7
+**What is a theoretical exercise carried out to gauge the operational readiness of an organization from a security point of view?**
+*Answer:* Tabletop Exercise

+### Question 8
+**What is the priority of the management in case of a disaster or crisis?**
+*Answer:* Business Continuity

+## Walking in Their Shoes